-An-Noor Quran Academy (ANQA) is a school for Muslim children, operated on a non-discriminatory basis, according equal treatment and access to services without any regard to color, national origin or ancestry.
+An-Noor Quran Academy (ANQA) is a school operated on a non-discriminatory basis, with equal treatment and access to services without any regard to color, religion, national origin or ancestry.
 An-Noor Quran Academy (ANQA) does not have a provision for accepting students who are home schooled for academics.
 All students who are enrolled/admitted must attend hifdh classes as well as grade appropriate academic classes.

 Admission to An-Noor Quran Academy (ANQA) will be based on a rigorous evaluation of the student and the family.
 During the admission process, the following procedures can be expected: